sinharitesh/lambda-container-app/README.md

-# Example SAM Container Lambda app for fastai
+# End to End training and Productionizing of deep learning models

-This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
+This project contains source code and supporting files for training and deploying deep learning model with fastai.
+The deployment is a serverless application that one can deploy with the SAM CLI.
+The structure of this project is as following:
+- There is a training file training.ipynb and training.py which trains the model
+- An application which makes it possible to use the trained model above for getting inferences.
 The source code is an example computer vision classification model that returns the class and probability in json format.

 It includes the following files and folders.
+- *training.ipynb* or training.py
 - *vision* - Code for the application's Lambda function and Project Dockerfile.
 The exported fastai model vision classification model should be copied here and named `export.pkl`.
 - *events* - Invocation events that you can use to invoke the function.
 - *tests* - Unit tests for the application code.
 - *template.yaml* - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

+## Perform the training using the script training.py
+Use the source code and data to train a model.
+Output of this file is a pickle file which contains the model in *export.pkl*.

 ## Install the SAM CLI and Docker